 Both watermen talked about their stunts and discussed the details that could make the experience better and less dangerous.

-And from that moment on, windsurfing and surfing entered new frontiers.
+From that moment on, windsurfing and surfing entered new frontiers.

 The Birth of Kiteboarding